bigmlcom/python/docs/index.rst

 ``file_name`` argument or used as a list.

-Local ensembles have a ``local_ensemble.summarize()`` method too, the output in this case shows only the data distribution and field importance sections.
+Local ensembles have a ``local_ensemble.summarize()`` method too, the output in this case shows only the data distribution (only available in ``Decision Forests``) and field importance sections.

 For local clusters, the ``local_cluster.summarize()`` method prints also the data distribution, the training data statistics per cluster and the basic